ppy/osu-wiki/news/2019-02-05-new-changes-to-star-rating-performance-points.md

 ## Flashlight mod adjustments

-The amount of performance points awarded due to the flashlight mod has been reduced for short beatmaps and increased for long beatmaps.
+The performance points awarded due to the flashlight mod has been reduced for short beatmaps and increased for long beatmaps.

 ![](https://user-images.githubusercontent.com/1329837/52335994-1d0dd080-2a47-11e9-9c42-e6b33cc5292a.png)